areola-joshua/NAPEFUTA_Day_1/README.md

 - It will be an honor and a pleasure working with you all after the training
 - Submit the assignment to this email address masterjoshua783@gmail.com
 - write your name on the first line of code.
-- Assignment submission (solved above  50%) is the pre-requisite for certification.
+- Assignment submission (solved above  50%) is the certification prerequisite.

+- A new zip file has been added which includes several plots.
+- These plots spans across Geoscience courses:
+      `Applied Geophysics`
+      `Geology`
+      `Remote sensing and GIS`
+      `Marine Science and Technology`
+      `Meteorological and Climate Science`

+  - feel `free` to browse, and use them as start up for your learning journey.